 Make sure that whatever company you use is a licensed title company.
 It’s illegal to sell title insurance without a license in Texas.
-In addition, if you buy from an unlicensed company and the company goes broke, your claims could go unpaid.
+If you buy from an unlicensed company and the company goes broke, your claims could go unpaid.
 The Texas Title Insurance Guaranty Association pays claims up to $250,000 per claimant or $250,000 per policy against licensed companies that become insolvent.

 Complaints against Agents or Title Companies